IIT-Web-Application-Development/fincal/README.md

 # fincal
-Feng Li, Uriel Duran, Antonio PatlaN
+Feng Li, Uriel Duran, Antonio Patlan
 Team 4
 ## A quick finance tool app that lets you do various things with calculating money.